phluid61/internet-drafts/file-scheme/draft.md

 converted to a sequence of characters from the Universal Character Set
 {{ISO10646}} normalized according to Normalization Form C (NFC)
-{{UTR15}}, before being translated to a file URI, and conversely a file URI should be converted back to the file system's native encoding when translating to a file path.
+{{UTR15}}, before being translated to a file URI, and conversely a file URI SHOULD be converted back to the file system's native encoding when translating to a file path.

 > Note that many modern file systems encode directory and file names